-As portfolio management weighs the ESG attributes of a potential investment, they may use the DWS proprietary ESG tool.
-The DWS proprietary ESG tool uses multiple external data providers and public data sources, and provides automated analysis of multiple ESG factors or issues, including a number of proprietary DWS ESG ratings.
+As portfolio management weighs the ESG attributes of a potential investment, they may use the DWS proprietary ESG tool uses multiple external data providers and public data sources, and provides automated analysis of multiple ESG factors or issues, including a number of proprietary DWS ESG ratings.
 The DWS proprietary ESG tool covers most listed asset classes but there is limited information on high yield, municipal bonds, emerging markets, IPOs and certain other types of securities due to incomplete vendor coverage.
 Through the ESG tool, portfolio management may also access issuer-specific contextual analysis that provides additional information about an issuer's ESG risks and opportunities, risk mitigation actions or plans and other characteristics.
-An additional DWS internal review process allows for changes to an ESG rating.
-An internal review may occur, for example, if it is deemed that information is not reflected in the existing ESG rating because new information or insights have emerged that the ESG data providers have not yet processed.
+An additional DWS internal review process allows for changes to an ESG rating because new information or insights have emerged that the ESG data providers have not yet processed.
 Additional examples of information that may be considered in such internal assessments include, but are not limited to, the announcement of new (or withdrawal from previously announced) climate-related commitments, or the resolution of legacy (or involvement in new) controversies.
 Portfolio management may use their discretion in considering application of internal assessments on a given rating.